So are you having problems because your pizza dough is not stretching?

 The Last Slice

-We hope that you now know what to do if pizza dough is not stretching.
+We hope you know what to do if the pizza dough is not stretching.
 For additional information, you can visit our learn section, and if you have any questions, you may contact us.

 Additional Resources on Pizza Dough